johnpallett/webxr/designdocs/privacy-design.md

 *   Sessions that fully mitigate sensor-based privacy concerns (ex. pose quantization and position bounds) and which do not include user-configured data that could be used for profiling.

 ## Note
 There is no distinction between different WebXR modes in this document.
-Data access requirements are the same whether the session is inline, immersive, or otherwise.
-If a user agent wants to avoid user consent for a particular type of session, the user agent should meet the requirements for all data available in that session. _For example, if in an inline session a user agent only supports the [viewer](https://immersive-web.github.io/webxr/#dom-xrreferencespacetype-viewer) reference space, does not support other forms of sensor-based data (e.g. from a 6DOF controller), and does not support multiple views, then all privacy requirements below have been met and user consent is not required for that session._
+The requirements to expose any given data type are the same whether the session is inline, immersive, or otherwise.
+If a user agent wants to avoid user consent for a particular type of session, the user agent must meet the mitigation requirements to expose all of the data types available in that session.

+However, not all modes and platforms support all types of data, and some mitigation strategies that work in one mode may not work in other modes or on other platforms.
+As a result, the actual requirements for each mode and platform will vary.
+For example, if in an inline session a user agent only supports the [viewer](https://immersive-web.github.io/webxr/#dom-xrreferencespacetype-viewer) reference space, does not support other forms of sensor-based data (e.g. from a 6DOF controller), and does not support multiple views, then all privacy requirements have been met and user consent is not required for that session.
+In contrast, an immersive session supporting the [unbounded](https://immersive-web.github.io/webxr/#dom-xrreferencespacetype-unbounded) reference space type with a native origin that is tracked using sensors would have different requirements for user consent and privacy mitigations.

 ## Privacy Requirements